DanielAdeyemi/Epicodus_project6/README.md

 * JQuery
 * Bootstrap *v5.0.0 beta*
 * Git and GitHub
-* Jest
 * Webpack
 * npm

 ## *Known bugs:*
-This project has almost no style and was used to demonstrate my understanding of ...
+This project has almost no style and was used to demonstrate my understanding of API calls and parsing data from them.

 ## *License and copyright:*